znsio/specmatic-documentation/documentation/authoring_contracts.md

   ```

 Now with this contract, even if the actual response had those headers, Specmatic will in future not concern itself with the unknown headers.

+### Authenticated APIs in Postman

+If any of the APIs in the Postman collection require authentication, Specmatic will not be able to invoke them directly with the needed redentials.

+Instead, from within Postman, plugin in the required credentials, invoke the API, and save the request and response as an example.

+Then export the collection, and import it into Qontract.

+Qontract will still fail to invoke the API, but it will see and convert the examples.
+You can then adjust the contract as needed.

 ## Importing a WSDL file